Carmelo Bruzzese

-Carmelo Bruzzese ([karˈmɛːlo brutˈtseːze; -eːse]; born July 13, 1949), is an Italian-Canadian from Grotteria, Calabria, who was connected to the 'Ndrangheta and the Siderno Group branch based in Woodbridge, Ontario.
+Carmelo Bruzzese ([karˈmɛːlo brutˈtseːze; -eːse]; born 13 July 1949) is an Italian-Canadian mobster from Grotteria, Calabria, who was connected to the 'Ndrangheta and the Siderno Group branch based in Woodbridge, Ontario.

 Early life and family

 Bruzzese was born in 1949, in Grotteria, Calabria, Italy.
-He immigrated to Canada on May 3, 1974, and later became a permanent resident in Canada.
+He immigrated to Canada on 3 May 1974, and later became a permanent resident in Canada.
 In 1977, he returned to Italy, travelling between countries several times.
-He returned to Canada on December 12, 2009, to Woodbridge, Ontario, where he settled with his wife, Carla Calabro, who is a Canadian citizen.
+He returned to Canada on 12 December 2009, to Woodbridge, Ontario, where he settled with his wife, Carla Calabro, who is a Canadian citizen.
 He has five children; his daughter Melina, a Canadian citizen, married Italian mobster Antonio Coluccio, who was sentenced to 30 years in prison in 2018 for corruption, and his son Carlo, a Canadian citizen, serving a six-year sentence for the Italian crime of mafia association.